tonycapoccitti/MediaPortalTVPlugin/README.md

 <strong>Installation</strong></p>

 <ul>
-	<li>Copy to the Plugins folder of your MB3 install</li>
+	<li>Find the Media Portal Live TV Plugin in the plugin catalog and install</li>
 	<li>Restart MB3, and navigate to settings</li>
-	<li>Go to plugins and to the configuration for Media Portal TV Plugin</li>
+	<li>Go to Settings > Plugins and then to the configuration for Media Portal TV Plugin</li>
-	<li>Configure the plugin, adding any authentication information.</li>
+	<li>Configure the plugin, adding any authentication information and test the connection by clicking "Save and Test Connection.</li>
-	<li>Save the configuration, without adding a Streaming Profile</li>
-	<li>Click on Plugings again and re-enter configuration for Media Portal TV Plugin and now you are able to select a streaming profile.
-However, Direct is recommended as this deffers transcoding to MB3</li>
+	<li>Once you enter the correct connection settings you will be able to select a Channel Group and a Streaming Profile.
+For the Streaming Profile Direct is recommended as this deffers transcoding to MB3</li>
 	<li>Click on LiveTV and Refresh Guide Data</li>
 	<li>Switch to the MB3 client UI and you shoud be good to go</li>
 </ul>